 IMPLEMENTATION Scale General aspects 1 Activities implemented / outputs achieved As compared to the original work programme, progress made in the implementation of activities and the production of project deliverables completed successfully.
-2 Quality assurance measures Composition and role of the internal and external QA teams need to be made further systematic.
-Procedure in place for feedback and for implementing remedial measures need further systematisation.
+1 Quality assurance measures Very well developed and clar composition and role of the internal and external QA.
+Procedure in place for feedback and for implementing remedial measures.
 1 Publicity, Visibility & exploitation obligations (Grant Agreement) Presentation of the website (content, visits monitoring, maintenance/update procedure, etc.) and respect of the EU visibility and disclaimer requirements on the project website / outputs are in place.
 1 Budget used Level of project budget used so far is ni lined with the work plan and feasible.Project team knowledge of the financial rules is sufficient.
-2 Introducing Jean Monnet Projects into Curriculum Sufficient evidence on well developed institutional commitment and implementation of activities available on key issues introducing Jean Monnet Modules/Projects into the curriculum (methodology, learning outcomes, reflection of the Bologna tools, student-centred approaches, etc.) Results achieved are all in line as compared to work programme) Internal Peer review is in place, external peer review need to be developed further, as well as methodology and activities implemented for testing/assessing the new courses/material by internal (i.e. HEI staff and/or students) and/or external (/non HEI) stakeholders.
+2 Introducing Jean Monnet Projects into Curriculum Sufficient evidence on well developed institutional commitment and implementation of activities available on key issues introducing Jean Monnet Modules/Projects into the curriculum (methodology, learning outcomes, reflection of the Bologna tools, student-centred approaches, etc.) Results achieved are all in line as compared to work programme) Internal Peer review is in place, externnal peer review need to be developed further, as well as methodology and activities implemented for testing/assessing the new courses/material by internal (i.e. HEI staff and/or students) and/or external (/non HEI) stakeholders.
 Feedback mechanisms need to be futher developed 1 Training/mobility activities Clear description of the mobilities implemented (timing, place, topic of study visits, target groups involved, etc.) as compared to original application.